-Table 26 lists other tools and in-house developed solutions that were not pre-defined in the survey for Change Management.
+Table 26 lists other tools and in-house developed solutions that were not pre-defined in the Change Management survey.

 Other tools: • GLPI

 MS Forms

 Omnivista

 ProactivaNet

 Rancid

+RemedyForce

+• Wiki

+Youtrack

-RemedyForce Wiki Youtrack In-house developed solutions: In-house Tracker
+In-house developed solutions: In-house Tracker

 Table 26.
-Other tools and in-house developed solutions for Change management
+Other tools and in-house developed solutions for Change Management